-We mentioned before that communications in ATM are based on a connection-oriented model.
+Communications in ATM are based on a connection-oriented model.
 Before user data can be transmitted, a virtual circuit has to be established.
-VCs come in two forms: permanent VCs, and switched VCs.
+VCs come in two forms: permanent VCs, and signaled VCs.
 Permanent VCs are statically configured and installed into the switching tables of the ATM switches.
-Switched point-to-point and point-to-multipoint connections over an ATM network are dynamically established, maintained, and cleared on a need basis utilizing the Q.2931 protocol (see [UNI 3.0]), a broadband signaling standard.
+Signaled point-to-point and point-to-multipoint connections over an ATM network are dynamically established, maintained, and cleared on a need basis utilizing a signaling protocol, such as the Q.2931 protocol (see [Forum, 1994]), a broadband signaling standard.